3 Days in London: The Ultimate London Itinerary for First-Timers

 Come nightfall, jolly people fill Covent Garden, ready to eat delicious food, see theatre and opera performances, drink lots of beer, and enjoy the many street performances.

-For a great night on the town, snag a reservation at one of Covent Garden’s best restaurants (Hello, Dishoom!), then see one of your favorite broadway shows (obviously, purchase your tickets well in advance), or enjoy a few hours of drinking and dancing with locals and tourists alike.
+For a great night on the town, snag a reservation at one of Covent Garden’s best restaurants (Hello, Dishoom!), then see one of your favorite Broadway shows (obviously, purchase your tickets well in advance), or enjoy a few hours of drinking and dancing withย locals and tourists alike.

 Covent Garden is always bustling but the evenings are when it really comes alive.
 Make sure a visit here is part of your London itinerary